EngineersNeedArt/Stereographer/README.md

 ### Stereoscopic Images

 There's not anything magical about the old stereoscopic images.
-The cards are precisely 7 inches wide and 3 1/2 inches tall.
+The cards are precisely 7 inches wide and 3-1/2 inches tall.
 Both images on the card (left and right) are 3 inches by 3 inches square.
 To create a modern version you need merely extract the left and right image pairs from the MPO file and composite them at the correct scale and position.

 <p align="center">
 <img width="800" src="https://github.com/EngineersNeedArt/Stereographer/blob/f1b5a393c7fc3da519610bf1de3af8da894ae456/Images/stereocard.jpg">
 </p>

 One way to do this by hand is to use <a href="https://exiftool.org">exiftool</a> and run a couple of commands that will pull the left image and the right image out of the MPO file.
-Next you can create a 7" by 3 1/2" document in your paint program of choice (probably go with a minimum of 300 dpi) and place your image pairs in the manner described.
+Next you can create a 7" by 3-1/2" document in your paint program of choice (probably go with a minimum of 300 dpi) and place your image pairs in the manner described.
 You can make a nice mask on a separate layer that has a pair of 3-inch square holes cut out (with perhaps a fancy arch over each image to give it a vintage look) to reveal the images.
 Be sure you scale the image pairs the same amount, keep them aligned vertically and more or less in sync horizontally.
 The resulting document you can print to a photo-quality ink jet printer and then cut out and mount to card stock.

+> The **exiftool** commands I usually see:
+>
+> exiftool -trailer:all= "SOURCE.MPO" -o "DEST_LEFT.JPG"
+> exiftool "SOURCE.MPO" -mpimage2 -b > "DEST_RIGHT.JPG"

 ### Stereographer